 - Default IME

 The Android platform provides a standard framework for creating IMEs.
-To create a Wear-specific IME, you need to optimize your IME for limited screen size.
+To create a Wear-OS-specific IME, you need to optimize your IME for a wearable's limited screen size.

-To learn how to create an input method for wear, follow the guide to Creating an Input Method on handsets and add the following Google Play filters in your manifest file to make it a Wear-specific IME.
+To learn how to create an input method for Wear OS, follow the guide to create an input method on handsets.
+Then add the Google Play filters in the following sections to your manifest file to make it a Wear-OS-specific IME.

-If you are developing an IME for Wear, remember that the feature is supported only on Android 6.0 (API level 23) and higher versions of the platform.
-To ensure that your IME can only be installed on wearables that support input methods beyond voice, add the following to your app's manifest:
+If you are developing an IME for Wear OS, remember that the feature is supported only on Android 6.0 (API level 23) and higher.
+To ensure that your IME can be installed only on wearables that support input methods beyond voice, add the following to your app's manifest:

 <uses-sdk android:minSdkVersion="23" />

-To control how your app is filtered from devices that do not support Wear IMEs (for example, on Phone), add the following to your app's manifest:
+To control how your app is filtered from devices that don't support Wear OS IMEs, such as iPhones, add the following to your app's manifest:

 <uses-feature android:required="true" android:name="android.hardware.type.watch" />